Elizabeth May: Second leadership

 After Annamie Paul, May's successor as Green Party leader, resigned following a period of internal tensions within the party and a poor performance in the 2021 Canadian federal election, May announced she would run in the leadership election to replace her.
 Running on a joint ticket with human rights activist Jonathan Pedneault and proposing that the party adopt a co-leadership model, May won the leadership election on November 19, 2022.
 As co-leadership is not formally recognized in the party’s constitution, and Pedneault served as May's deputy leader while the two sought to amend the party constitution.
 The proposed constitutional change was not approved due to internal disagreement and on July 9, 2024, Jonathan Pedneault resigned as deputy leader, citing personal reasons.
 May said she regretted the decision but confirmed that she planned to continue as leader into the 2025 Canadian federal election, and run for re-election in her Vancouver Island riding.
 Pedneault returned in January 2025 to serve as co-leader, pending election by party membership, which was approved on February 4, 2025.
 In the 2025 election, May won re-election in her riding of Saanich—Gulf Islands, becoming the party's sole representative in Parliament.
 On August 19, May announced her intention to resign as party leader and not lead the party into the next federal election.
 She voted in favour of the 2025 federal budget, helping it pass.
+May later stated her regret in supporting the budget.